Upgrade of the Trigger and Data Acquisition System for Continuous Imaging and Multi-Camera Operation in CYGNO: The CYGNO LIME-Based T-DAQ System

 A critical limitation of the LIME T-DAQ system arises from the frame-based camera acquisition, which introduces a non-negligible dead time.
 The first contribution to the dead time is intrinsic to the camera duty cycle.
 The total duration of a frame is given by the sum of the sensor rows activation time and the exposure time,

-For a typical LIME configuration, the exposure time is set to \(T_\mathrm{exp} = 300~\mathrm{ms}\), representing a compromise between noise integration and data throughput: longer exposures reduce the relative dead time but increase the contribution of time-independent noise, while shorter exposures limit noise at the cost of higher frame rates and larger data volumes.
+For a typical LIME configuration, the exposure time is set to \(T_\mathrm{exp} = 300~\mathrm{ms}\), representing a compromise between noise integration and data throughput: longer exposures reduce the relative dead time but increase the contribution of time-independent noise, while shorter exposures limit noise at the cost of higher frame rates and increased data storage requirements.
 Together with a sensor row activation time of \(T_\mathrm{act} \simeq 184.4~\mathrm{ms}\), this yields

 Since only the exposure interval corresponds to an active acquisition window, the resulting dead-time fraction is

 This inefficiency is intrinsic to the externally triggered frame-based operation and cannot be mitigated without modifying the acquisition paradigm.